Cuis-Smalltalk/Learning-Cuis/PackageRef.md

 - Example of changing one view having no effect on other views

-- Extensive line comments explaining reason for the code

 - Use of #when:send:to: and #triggerEvent: for communication between view and model (Observer Pattern)